UCL/TLOmodel/src/scripts/dev/ci-test-vm/README.md

 `export ANSIBLE_HOST_KEY_CHECKING=False`

 We need a couple of third-party roles for Ansible.
-These should be install before provisioning, by running:
+These should be installed before provisioning by running:

 ```
 ansible-galaxy install diodonfrost.git_lfs